kopi9999/mz80emu/doc/src/config.md

 ## Structs

 ### `RawInterfacesInfo`
-Stores data of interfaces and derived interfaces after loading and first part of validation.
+Stores raw data of interfaces and derived interfaces after loading.
 | Field | Corresponding section in configuration file | Explanation |
 | - | - | - |
 | `module` | `Interfaces` | Vector of strings storing data of all "standard" interfaces. |